numist/numi.st/code.md

 layout: page
 ---

 Gists are nice, but I prefer self-hosting since it allows me to tell a story alongside the code.
+Also, this allows me to use a real git repo.

 Agnostic: